dkeenan7/LyteFyba/PCB/Readme.txt

 * Delete any previous Rotatables group.
 Do this by double clicking on the old group name to highlight the elements, right click on one, and choose Group / Ungroup.
 The group name should disappear from the interaction bar.
-* Show all layers except Top and Bottom Documentation.
+* Show all layers except Top and Bottom Documentation, and Cutouts text.
 * Ensure only the copper-pour-area outlines are displayed, not their fills.
 Context menu in space and choose Clear Copper if necessary.
 * Make a rectangular selection from -65,7.5 to 60,-7.5.
 The 65 and 60 numbers are